simpleiot/simpleiot/docs/api.md

       update files.
 There is Go code [available](../api/nats-file.go) to manage both ends of the transfer as well as a utility to [send](../cmd/siotutil) files and an example [edge](../cmd/edge) application to receive files.
-- Edges
-  - `edge.<id>.points`
-    - used to listen for or publish node edge point changes
 - System
   - `error`
     - any errors that occur are sent to this subject